Lattices in $\mathbb F_q[[T]]^d$ and spiral shifting operators: Introduction

-In the rest of this paper, we consider a different monomial order $\prec_{\hlex}$, where $t^a u_i \prec_{\hlex} t^b u_j$ if $a<b$ or ($a=b$ and $i<j$).\footnote{ The order $\prec_{\hlex}$ is both a lexicographic order with $u_1\prec \dots \prec u_d\prec t$ and a homogeneous lexicographic order with $u_1\prec \dots \prec u_d$ (the position of $t$ does not matter).
-We choose to call it ``hlex'' for the flavor reason that the set of monomials under $\prec_{\hlex}$ is order-isomorphic to $\N$, while it is not the case in $\prec_{lex}$. } We give an alternative proof of \eqref{eq:count_submodule} by classifying reduced Gr\"obner bases with respect to $\prec_{\hlex}$.
+In the rest of this paper, we consider a different monomial order $\prec_{\hlex}$, where $t^a u_i \prec_{\hlex} t^b u_j$ if $a<b$ or ($a=b$ and $i<j$).\footnote{ The order $\prec_{\hlex}$ is both a lexicographic order with $u_1\prec \dots \prec u_d\prec T$ and a homogeneous lexicographic order with $u_1\prec \dots \prec u_d$ (the position of $T$ does not matter).
+We choose to call it ``hlex'' for the flavor reason that the set of monomials under $\prec_{\hlex}$ is order-isomorphic to $\N$, while it is not the case in $\prec_{\lex}$. } We give an alternative proof of \eqref{eq:count_submodule} by classifying reduced Gr\"obner bases with respect to $\prec_{\hlex}$.
 This gives a different stratification of the set of finite-index submodules of $\Fq[[T]]^d$, also indexed by $n_1,\dots,n_d\geq 0$.
 We compute the cardinality of each stratum in terms of a statistics we denote by $W$ \eqref{eq:def_weight_first}.
 The left-hand side of \eqref{eq:count_submodule} can now be expressed as a sum involving the $W$-statistics over all strata.
 To study this sum, we consider certain ``spiral shifting'' operators on the index set $X=\N^d=\set{(n_1,\dots,n_d):n_i\geq 0}$ of the strata.
 We prove combinatorial properties of these operators and how they interact with the $W$-statistics (Lemma \ref{lem:weight}), which leads to our proof of \eqref{eq:count_submodule}.

+The hlex-stratification above can be interpreted as another normal form \eqref{eq:hlex_normal_form} which, just like the Hermite normal form, classifies square matrices over $\Fq[[T]]$ up to column operations.
+However, unlike the Hermite normal form, the new normal form recovers the Smith normal form by its diagonal entries (Proposition \ref{prop:hlex_recovers_smith}).
+As an application of this normal form, we give an alternative proof of a theorem of Petrogradsky \cite{petrogradsky2007multiple} that counts submodules $M$ of $\Fq[[T]]^d$ such that the quotient $\Fq[[T]]^d/M$ has a given $\Fq[[T]]$-module structure (a refinement of the information of cardinality).
+We do it by reducing the theorem to a refined sum involving the $W$-statistics.
+Our alternative proof also provides a direct explanation of a permutation sum in Petrogradsky's formula; see Remark \ref{rmk}.

-The combinatorics of the hlex-stratification above is of independent interest.
-For example, as a side product, it gives a nontrivial self-bijection on $\N^d$ (Theorem \ref{thm:free_transitive}) that might lead to other combinatorial identities.
+Apart from their applications to module counting, the spiral shifting operators also give a nontrivial self-bijection on $\N^d$ (Theorem \ref{thm:free_transitive}) that might lead to other combinatorial identities.
 We next state the combinatorial results independent of the context of submodule counting.